amitkrg124/createramit/README.md

 ## Project Details

 A portfolio for a web designer.
-We used React js to make this portfolio.
+I used React js to make this portfolio.
 A clean design with full responsiveness.
 You will find this portfolio very professional.
 Also, we added smooth scroll in the portfolio which will make the scroll experience really elegant.

 ## Project Requirement